-This report has found that many of the content moderators face disorders that have direct implications for addiction, drug and alcohol use, and other similar substance abuse.
-As a result of the traumatic experience they went through, moderators reported recurring to alcohol abuse and using prescribed and non-prescribed pharmaceutical medications such as Citalopram, Alprazolam, Fluoxetine, Codeine, Benzodiazepine, and Buspirone, which are widely used to treat anxiety and depressive disorders.
+This report has found that many of the content moderators face disorders that have led to addiction, drug and alcohol use, and other similar substance abuse.
+As a result of the traumatic experience they went through, moderators reported recurring alcohol abuse and using prescribed and non-prescribed pharmaceutical medications such as Citalopram, Alprazolam, Fluoxetine, Codeine, Benzodiazepine, and Buspirone, some of which are widely used to treat anxiety and depressive disorders.